Lurker00/DX200-USB-Audio-Release/README.md

 ### USB Audio Player PRO
 Starting from version 4.1, UAPP can play bit perfect PCM up to 32/192kHz via its HiRes Direct Driver.
 [Read here for settings](https://github.com/Lurker00/DX200-firmware/blob/master/README.md#recommended-settings-for-usb-audio-player-pro) for both HiRes Direct Driver and USB Audio.

-**Note:** UAPP plays 1 second of silence on start, which causes USB Audio interface to disconnet.
+**Note:** UAPP plays 1 second of silence on start, which causes USB Audio interface to disconnect.
 So, please, first start UAPP, then push START button in USB Audio application.

 ## FAQ
 **Q**: Is it safe to run DAP in this mode?<br />